Serve these homemade chalupas with a side of Mexican restaurant rice, a spicy jalapeño mocktail and cooked shrimp ceviche as an appetizer.

 Fry bread is best served fresh for optimal taste and texture; however, you can prepare the dough in advance and refrigerate it until you're ready to fry.
 Ensure the dough is at room temperature before shaping and cooking for the best results.
 Too cold and the dough will not get as fluffy as it should.

 Traditionally, fry bread is pan-fried using a small amount of cooking oil to achieve its characteristic soft yet crispy texture.
-While you may experiment with baking, it might yield a different result.
+While you may experiment with baking or air frying, it might yield a different result.
 Frying is recommended for the authentic taste and texture.

 You can use fry bread just like a flat bread to make sandwiches or even a dessert!
 To create a dessert, add sweet toppings like Nutella, cinnamon-sugar, powdered sugar, or whipped cream.